tobiasraabe/numba-benchmarks/README.md

 This repository contains benchmarks for code examples optimized with Numba.
 All results can be reproduced online in a Binder notebook.

-> The objective is here solely speed.
+> The objective is solely speed.
 >
 > ...
 >